 POST https://api.genericapi.com/v1/user.json

 A RESTful API takes the REST specification as a guideline, and you will rarely see this implemented strictly.
-It is not uncommon to see POST being used instead of PUT or the other way around, or even using a POST to delete an item.
+It is not uncommon to see POST being used instead of PUT, or the other way around, or even using a POST to delete an item.

-FitBit RESTful API implementation details
+Fitbit RESTful API implementation details

-Taking the general ideas defined in the previous section, here are some things that are particular to the FitBit API:
+Taking the general ideas defined in the previous section, here are some things that are particular to the Fitbit API:

 The patterns used in the service URL